wenwenmin/wenwenmin.github.io/_software/MAVAE.md

 (2) Multi-modal data yields better classification performance than single-modal data; (3) The multi-head attention mechanism improves the decision-making process; (4) Clinical and genetic data are the most important modal data.
-Our implementation of MAVAE is available at \url{https://github.com/wenwenmin/MAVAE}.
 <!-- 论文模型图 -->

 <p align="center">